Berks County free food pantries.

 Some of the food pantries are located in churches or at local charity organizations and some may be run by the County of Berks government or the city of Reading.
+There is also government USDA assistance programs.
 In addition to distributing free food and meals to the needy, some of the pantries may also be able to provide clothing or others items like holiday meals.
 Providing summer snacks for children and students from low income families is also a priority.

 If you or your family are going through a difficult period, do not hesitate to call one of the Berks County Pennsylvania food pantries below.

 American Red Cross, 701 Centre Ave., Reading, Pennsylvania 19601, 610-375-4383

 Can provide assistance, including food, groceries, and meals to victims who have experienced affects of any disaster

 Berks County Office of Aging - County Services Center, 633 Court St. – 8th Fl, Reading, PA 19601, phone 610-478-6500

 A number of services are offered for area residents who are 60 years of age or older.
 These include Information and Referral, free or low cost food, home delivered meals, employment services and much more.

 Boyertown Area Multi-Services, Inc., 200 W. Spring St, Boyertown, Pennsylvania 19512, phone 610-367-6957

 Provides Berks County residents services such as access to a food pantry, Meals on Wheels, energy bill assistance and much more.
 Income restrictions are in place.